-Led by a chair appointed by the Minister for Road Safety, the council includes members from: Western Australia Police; Main Roads Western Australia; Department of Transport; Department of Planning; Western Australian Local Government Association; Department of Health; Department of Education; Insurance Commission of Western Australia; Royal Automobile Club of Western Australia, representing all road users and; the Road Safety Commission.
+The council includes members from: Western Australia Police; Main Roads Western Australia; Department of Transport; Department of Planning; Western Australian Local Government Association; Department of Health; Department of Education; Insurance Commission of Western Australia; and the Royal Automobile Club of Western Australia.

 Lindsay Hale - Department of Education

 Lindsay Hale is currently Executive Director, Statewide Services.
 He has worked in a range of metropolitan and regional schools, including Belmont City College where he was Principal.
 Lindsay has also had senior roles in Districts and the Department of Education Central Office including Managing Director of the Institute for Professional Learning.

 Mr Hale joined the Department in 1984 as a teacher and worked in a range of positions before being appointed principal of Belmont City College.

 He was foundation Managing Director of the Institute for Professional Learning and has held a number of executive positions.
 He has a Master of Education Administration.

 Nina joined DoT in January 2011 as the Managing Director – Transport Services.
 Nina holds a Bachelor of Arts degree in Psychology and has previously held the positions of WorkSafe Western Australia Commissioner and the Executive Director of the Office of Road Safety.
 Nina has worked in diverse roles across government agencies in sectors ranging from trade and commerce to community development and occupational safety and health.